JulieWinchester/morphotester/README.txt

 now removes outliers from e(p) values per polygon across a surface mesh, ignoring polygon area.
 This allows for more effective control of erroneous energy densities per polygon.
 See Bunn et al. (2011) or Winchester (in review) for explanation of these terms.
+Additionally, some older versions remove the top 1% of outlier DNE values instead of the 0.1% currently used as default.
+The latest MorphoTester source code allows the user to set the outlier percentage value as preferred.
+This change is not yet reflected in the compiled executable versions, but will be soon.
+Current latest executable versions remove 0.1% values as outliers.

 ============
 Known Issues